rgm/read52/02-alan-j-perlis.md

    10 functions on 10 data structures.
 10. Get into a rut early: Do the same processes the same way.
 Accumulate idioms.
 Standardize.
-The only difference (!) between Shakespeare and you was the size of his idiom list - not the size of his vocabulary.
+The only difference (!) between Shakespeare and you was the size of his idiom list --- not the size of his vocabulary.
 11. If you have a procedure with 10 parameters, you probably missed some.
 12. Recursion is the root of computation since it trades description for time.
 13. If two people write exactly the same program, each should be put in micro-code and then they certainly won't be the same.
-14. In the long run every program becomes rococco - then rubble.
+14. In the long run every program becomes rococo --- then rubble.
 15. Everything should be built top-down, except the first time.
 16. Every program has (at least) two purposes: the one for which it was written and another for which it wasn't.